Undergraduate Research

 Eligibility: University of Rochester undergraduate students completing their sophomore or junior year in the chemical engineering program may apply.
 The selection of students to participate in the fellowship program will be based on consideration of personal characteristics, promise as a chemical engineer, and the matching of applicants to appropriate projects.

 Student Responsibilities: The selected students must make a commitment for full time work over the period of the appointment.
-An undergraduate research symposium is planned for early October during Meliora Weekend of each year and the student is required to present a poster.
+An undergraduate research symposium is planned for late-September (or early October) during Meliora Weekend of each year and the student is required to present a poster.
+Students are also expected to present their research at the AIChE Annual Conference.

 Additonal information: Project topics posted early January each year; applications are due on March 1st.
 For more details, contact Jennifer Condit, jennifer.condit@rochester.edu